 Chicago-Kent Patent Hub

-To qualify for services from the Chicago-Kent Patent Hub, an inventor must be Illinois-based and have a total household income of less than 300% of the federal poverty guidelines issued each year by the Department of Health and Human Services.
+To qualify for services from the Chicago-Kent Patent Hub, an inventor must be Illinois-based and have a total household income of less than 300 percent of the federal poverty guidelines issued each year by the Department of Health and Human Services.
+(For U.S. military veterans, the income limit is 500 percent.)

 In addition, the inventor must demonstrate an understanding of the patent process and what can be done with a patent once it is received.
 This can be done through the showing of a USPTO-issued filing receipt for a provisional or non-provisional patent application or by successfully completing a USPTO training module found on the pro se/pro bono page of the USPTO website.
 A certificate of completion is available from that training module.